jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 Adjust -n to increase or decrease the number of requests to perform for the benchmarking session.
 The default is to just perform a single request which usually leads to non-representative benchmarking results.

 Adjust -c to increase or decrease the number of multiple requests to perform at a time.
 Default is one request at a time.
 See http://httpd.apache.org/docs/2.2/en/programs/ab.html for information on options for the tool.

+Below are results for some of my tests, it's recommend to the test several times, with different parameters and compare the results.

 ### With Global Accelerator endpoint